 Rheumatoid Lung Disease

-This group of lung diseases can include scarring in the lungs, fluid in the chest, nodules in the lungs, or other problems.
-It’s rare, but the drug methotrexate, which many people with RA take, can also cause lung problem.
+This group of diseases can include scarring in the lungs, fluid in the chest, nodules in the lungs, or other problems.
+It’s rare, but the drug methotrexate, which many people with RA take, can also cause lung problems.

-Symptoms: There aren't always warning signs, but if there are, they may include cough, shortness of breath, or chest pain.
-You can ask your doctor if you should get a chest X-ray or other tests to check for any problems.
+Symptoms: There aren't always warning signs, but when there are, they may include cough, shortness of breath, or chest pain.
+Ask your doctor if you should get a chest X-ray or other tests to check for problems.

 Treatment: The first step is to control inflammation.
 Your doctor may need to drain fluid around your lungs.
-If you have interstitial lung disease, your doctor may prescribe steroids or other medications to reduce scarring.
-If scar tissue has built up in the lungs, it will stay, but medications may slow down the damage.
+If you have interstitial lung disease, which causes scarring, your doctor may prescribe steroids or other medications to reduce its progress.
+If scar tissue has built up in your lungs, it will stay, but medications may slow down the damage.

 Vasculitis (Blood Flow Problems)

 Vasculitis is inflammation of the blood vessels.
 It's most common in advanced RA.

 The amount of damage depends on the size of the arteries.
 Inflammation of small and medium arteries, like those that lead to the fingertips and nails, can harm skin and tissues.
 When vasculitis hits larger arteries, it can lead to nerve damage, problems using your arms or legs, or damage to your internal organs.

 Symptoms: These vary depending on what part of the body is affected.

 Treatment: Because vasculitis often means that RA is more severe, your doctor will focus on getting your disease under control.
 You may need even more intense treatment.